cockroachdb/docs/src/current/v24.1/essential-alerts-self-hosted.md

 - In the DB Console, navigate to **Metrics**, [**Hardware** dashboard]({% link {{ page.version.version }}/ui-hardware-dashboard.md %}) for the cluster and check for high values on the [**CPU Percent** graph]({% link {{ page.version.version }}/ui-hardware-dashboard.md %}#cpu-percent) and the [**Host CPU Percent** graph]({% link {{ page.version.version }}/ui-hardware-dashboard.md %}#host-cpu-percent).

-- In the DB Console, navigate to **Metrics**, [**SQL** dashboard]({% link {{ page.version.version }}/ui-sql-dashboard.md %}) for the cluster and check for high values on the [**Active SQL Statements** graph]({% link {{ page.version.version }}/ui-hardware-dashboard.md %}#cpu-percent).
+- In the DB Console, navigate to **Metrics**, [**SQL** dashboard]({% link {{ page.version.version }}/ui-sql-dashboard.md %}) for the cluster and check for high values on the [**Active SQL Statements** graph]({% link {{ page.version.version }}/ui-sql-dashboard.md %}#active-sql-statements).
 This graph shows the true concurrency of the workload, which may exceed the cluster capacity planning guidance of no more than 4 active statements per vCPU or core.

 - A persistently high CPU utilization of all nodes in a CockroachDB cluster suggests the current compute resources may be insufficient to support the user workload's concurrency requirements.
 If confirmed, the number of processors (vCPUs or cores) in the CockroachDB cluster needs to be adjusted to sustain the required level of workload concurrency.
 For a prompt resolution, either add cluster nodes or throttle the workload concurrency, for example, by reducing the number of concurrent connections to not exceed 4 active statements per vCPU or core.

 ### Hot Node (Hot spot)

 Unbalanced utilization of CockroachDB nodes in a cluster may negatively affect the cluster's performance and stability, with some nodes getting overloaded while others remain relatively underutilized.
-Potential causes of node hotspots are outlined in the "Hotspots" section of [the common problems experienced by CockroachDB users](https://github.com/cockroachlabs/cockroachdb-runbook-template/blob/main/most-common-problems/README.md).

 **Metric**
 <br>[`sys.cpu.combined.percent-normalized`]({% link {{ page.version.version }}/essential-metrics-self-hosted.md %}#sys-cpu-host-combined-percent-normalized)